UPennCBE544/2023.github.io/ASE/Getting_Started/README.md

 print(final_traj[-1].get_total_energy())
 ```
 #### Adsorption ####
 Finally, you will be calculating the adsorption energy of O on the Ti<sub>2</sub>C surface.
+Adsorption energy is given by

-You will be able to determine what is the most favorable site and whether or not Ti<sub>2</sub>C should be oxidized.
-To do so, you should follow the instructions in the **Optimization** section to get the
+To determine the most favorable site, you will adosrb O onto each of the 4 high symmetry sites shown below and relax the structure.
+This will give the different total energies, that you can use to calculate adsorption energies.
+From there, you will be able to determine what is the most favorable site and whether or not Ti<sub>2</sub>C should be oxidized.
+Relax structrues using instructions in the **Optimization** section.

 **HW 5:** Report the converged energy of the optimized structure.